williamlevan/modernfi-takehome/README.md

 - Other stuff such as accessibility, mobile-first design, rigorous testing, CI/CD, monitoring, WebSocket-powered real-time updates, dynamic charts with zooming as well as historical chart data were all deemed out of scope for this application.

 ### Looking Ahead
 - See what was not completed above in Out of Scope.
-These are the things that I would prioritize in pushing a product like this to production improving/widening its features.
+These are the things that I would prioritize in pushing a product like this to production and improving/widening its features.

 ### Technical Stack
 **Frontend**: Next.js, React, TypeScript, D3.js, SCSS